Niko Goodrum: Minnesota Twins

 Goodrum attended Fayette County High School in Fayetteville, Georgia.
 The Minnesota Twins selected Goodrum in the second round, with the 71st overall selection, of the 2010 Major League Baseball draft.
 He signed, receiving a $514,800 signing bonus, and made his professional debut with the Gulf Coast Twins of the Rookie-level Gulf Coast League.

 With the Elizabethton Twins of the Rookie-level Appalachian League in 2011, Goodrum had a .275 batting average.
-For the Cedar Rapids Kernals of the Class A Midwest League in 2013, Goodrum batted .260.
-In 2014, Goodrum played for the Fort Myers Miracle of the Class A-Advanced Florida State League, where he batted .249 with 3 home runs and 49 RBI's and he transitioned from shortstop to third base.
-Goodrum spent 2015 with both Fort Myers and the Chattanooga Lookouts of the Class AA Southern League, where he posted a combined .232 batting average with nine home runs and 38 RBIs.
+For the Cedar Rapids Kernals of the Single–A Midwest League in 2013, Goodrum batted .260.
+In 2014, Goodrum played for the Fort Myers Miracle of the High–A Florida State League, where he batted .249 with 3 home runs and 49 RBI's and he transitioned from shortstop to third base.
+Goodrum spent 2015 with both Fort Myers and the Chattanooga Lookouts of the Double–A Southern League, where he posted a combined .232 batting average with nine home runs and 38 RBIs.

-Goodrum began the 2017 season with the Rochester Red Wings of the Class AAA International League.
-The Twins promoted him to the major leagues on September 1.
-He was outrighted to AAA on November 3, 2017.
-He elected free agency on November 6, 2017.
+Goodrum began the 2017 season with the Rochester Red Wings of the Triple–A International League.
+The Twins promoted him to the major leagues on September 1, 2017.
+He was removed from the 40–man roster and sent outright to Triple–A on November 3.
+He elected free agency three days later.